A Survey on Multilingual Mental Disorders Detection from Social Media Data: Research Gaps

-\paragraph{Annotation transparency and consistency} Although most of the datasets presented in this paper rely on manual annotation for labeling the data related to mental disorders, it is often unclear who did the annotations.
+\paragraph{Annotation transparency and consistency} Although most of the datasets presented in this paper rely on manual annotation for labeling the data related to mental disorders, it is often unclear who performed the annotations.
 The authors of the research papers should provide specific details about the annotation process, such as whether the annotators are mental health experts or non-experts, if they are native speakers of the target language, and whether they understand the cultural differences in the manifestations of mental disorders.
 These factors significantly impact the quality and reliability of the data, as understanding cultural nuances is essential in interpreting mental health expressions.
+For annotations based on questionnaires, it is crucial to use validated questionnaires specific to the target language rather than general English versions.
+Previous research has demonstrated that incorporating information about cultural idioms of distress in psychological assessments for mental disorders can enhance their validity \cite{cork2019integration}.
+Therefore, such considerations should also be integrated into the annotation process for mental disorders across cultures.

 \paragraph{Explainability} While many mental health studies in English emphasize the importance of explainable approaches \cite{yang2023evaluations,souto2023explainability,yang2023mentalllama}, there is a significant opportunity for applying explainable approaches to non-English languages.
+This could enhance our understanding of how mental disorders manifest culturally in social media language and provide insights into the diverse expressions of mental disorders.
 Currently, few studies have examined model explainability in Bengali \cite{ghosh2023attention} and Thai \cite{vajrobol2023explainable}.
-These methods may help in understanding the various manifestations of mental disorders.